-Insurance policies that protect the less tangible but essential parts of your life – such as income or mortgage – can provide an invaluable safety net should the worst strike, whether that’s serious illness, unemployment or even death.
+Life insurance policies that protect the less tangible but essential parts of your life – such as income or mortgage – can provide an invaluable safety net should the worst strike, whether that’s serious illness, unemployment or even death.

 Since the arrival of the Covid-19 pandemic more and more people recognise the need for safeguards against sickness and job instability, and as a result personal protection insurance has become increasingly popular.
 But which policy is right for you?

-This is a policy that offers coverage for a set period of your choosing, whether that’s one year or several decades.
+This is an insurance policy that offers coverage for a set period of your choosing, whether that’s one year or several decades.
 If you die during this term then the policy will pay a lump sum to your dependents.
 The cost of premiums is linked to factors such as age, health and the length of the term, and it’s possible to set up a joint policy with a partner.
 There are several types of term life insurance available:

 Decreasing Term Life Insurance